Last updated: June 20, 2026

 “I am waiting on a tax refund, but I need help now with food, rent, utilities, or child care.
 Can you search for programs in my ZIP code that are open right now?”

-A refund can be lower than expected if income was higher, withholding was low, another debt offset part of the refund, a child did not qualify, or the IRS or Virginia changed the return.
-Try not to build rent, car repair, or child care plans around an estimate until the refund is actually approved.
+A refund can be delayed or smaller than expected if income was higher, withholding was low, a debt offset part of the refund, a child did not qualify, or the IRS or Virginia changed the return.
+Try not to build rent, car repair, or child care plans around an estimate until the refund is approved.

-• For child care, ask about subsidy help and local waitlists.
+- For child care, ask about subsidy help, Head Start, and local waitlists.

-• For debt cleanup after a hard year, use careful nonprofit or legal help before paying a credit repair company.
-ASMOM has a financial recovery guide.
+- For debt cleanup after a hard year, ask a nonprofit counselor or legal aid before paying a credit repair company.

 Resumen en español

-Si trabajó en 2025 y tuvo ingresos bajos o moderados, puede revisar si califica para el Crédito por Ingreso del Trabajo federal.
+Si trabajó en 2025 y tuvo ingresos bajos o moderados, revise si califica para el Crédito por Ingreso del Trabajo federal.
 Virginia también tiene créditos estatales para personas con bajos ingresos.
 Para las declaraciones de 2025, el EITC reembolsable de Virginia es el 20% del EITC federal.

 No todos califican.
-Las reglas dependen de sus ingresos, estado civil para declarar, hijos, números de Seguro Social y residencia.
-Si necesita ayuda, busque VITA, IRS Free File, Virginia Tax o una clínica de impuestos de bajos ingresos.
+Las reglas dependen de sus ingresos, estado civil para declarar, hijos, números de Seguro Social, residencia y otros detalles.
+Si necesita ayuda, busque IRS Free File, VITA, TCE, Virginia Tax o una clínica de impuestos de bajos ingresos.
 Si necesita comida, renta, cuidado infantil o ayuda con servicios públicos ahora, llame al 211.

 FAQ